tarantool/tarantool/doc/sphinx/book/app_c_lua_tutorial.rst

 then ``field_value = lua_table[field_name]`` is effectively the same as
 ``field_value = lua_table["Quantity"]`` or even ``field_value = lua_table.Quantity``.
-Those are just three different ways of saying: for the Quantity field in the Lua table, get the value and put it in variable field_value.
+Those are just three different ways of saying: for the Quantity field in the Lua table, get the value and put it in variable :code:`field_value`.

 LINE 7: WHY "IF".
 Suppose that the JSON string is well formed but the JSON field is not a number, or is missing.
 In that case, the function would be aborted when